IvyJeptoo/AWS-SAM-Nodejs/README.md

 * **Save arguments to samconfig.toml**: If set to yes, your choices will be saved to a configuration file inside the project, so that in the future you can just re-run `sam deploy` without parameters to deploy changes to your application.

 You can find your API Gateway Endpoint URL in the output values displayed after deployment.

+## Testing using Thunder Client
+* Install the **Thunder Client Extension** on your VS code and it will appear on the left side bar.
+* Click on **New Request** which will open a page where you can paste your **Invoke URL** link and choose the request you want to make.
+* **Send** the request and a response is displayed on the right side panel.
+* From here you will kow whether you API is funcctional or not.

 ## Use the SAM CLI to build and test locally